berbix/berbix-php/README.md

 This is typically not needed to be called explicitly as it will be called by the higher-level SDK methods, but can be used to get fresh client or access tokens.

+##### `deleteTransaction(tokens: Tokens): void`

+Permanently deletes all submitted data associated with the transaction corresponding to the tokens provided.

 ### `Tokens`

 #### Properties